FIRST-Tech-Challenge/ftcdocs/docs/source/persona_pages/veteran_teams/veteran_teams.rst

 Welcome back to FIRST Tech Challenge veteran teams!
 Resources have been organized by type to help your team stay organized and be successful throughout the season.
 These resources are tailored to teams with experience in robotics looking to elevate their skills.
-The technical reources are a stepping stone towards industry standard certifications.
+The technical resources are a stepping stone towards industry standard certifications.
 Just click on the panel for the resource you want to explore!